clastix/cluster-api-control-plane-provider-kamaji/README.md

 The Kamaji Cluster API Control Plane provider is licensed under Apache 2.0.
 The code is provided as-is with no warranties.

+### 📄 Kamaji compatibility

+As of July 2024, CLASTIX Labs organisation does no longer provide stable release artefacts in favour of [edge releases](https://kamaji.clastix.io/reference/versioning/#edge-releases).

+Although CLASTIX Labs strives to provide production-grade artefacts even for edge releases, starting from v0.12.0 the Kamaji Cluster API Control Plane provider will not use a stable version pinning in favour of edge releases.

+To ensure a perfect compatibility and a production grade implementation between Kamaji and the Cluster API Control Plane provider, we suggest getting in touch with CLASTIX Labs to achieve commercial support.

 ### 🛟 Commercial Support